 what would I have to do?

-Learn or review the following Friulian usages from these next six verses: poben (now then, well then), metisi d’acuardi (to come to an agreement), servî di (to serve as), il testemoni (testimony, witness), la piere (stone), meti in pîts (to set afoot), a uso (for use as), il colonel (pillar), puartâ dongje (to bring back; used here in the sense of to gather), il clap (stone), la maserie (heap), parsore (upon, on top), di chi indenant (from now on, henceforth), fâ la vuaite (to guard, to watch over, to keep watch), viodisi (to be seen), un cu l’altri (with one another).
+Learn or review the following Friulian usages from these next six verses: poben (now then, well then), metisi d’acuardi (to come to an agreement), servî di (to serve as), il testemoni (testimony, witness), la piere (stone), meti in pîts (to set afoot), a uso (after the manner of), il colonel (pillar), puartâ dongje (to bring back; used here in the sense of to gather), il clap (stone), la maserie (heap), parsore (upon, on top), di chi indenant (from now on, henceforth), fâ la vuaite (to guard, to watch over, to keep watch), viodisi (to be seen), un cu l’altri (with one another).
 Names: Jegar-Saadute (Jegarsahadutha), Gal-Ed (Galeed), Mizpe (Mizpah).

 In verse 44, you find metìnsi, which is the first-person plural imperative form of metisi.
 Metìnsi d’acuardi can be understood as meaning let us make an agreement, let us come to an agreement; more literally, let us put ourselves in agreement.
 You have seen metìnsi before; you first saw it Gjenesi 11:3, where you read: metìnsi a fâ modons.

 In verse 46, Jacob says to his companions (referred to here as fradis, brothers): puartait dongje claps (gather stones; bring back stones).
 Puartait is the second-person plural imperative form of the verb puartâ.

 Laban, after the covenant between him and Jacob had been ratified, says: che al fasi la vuaite il Signôr fra me e te (may the Lord keep watch between me and you) cuant che no si viodarìn plui un cu l’altri (when we shall no longer see ourselves with one another; that is, when we shall be absent from one another).